ZahraArshia/book-flight-frontend/README.md

-## BOOK-FLIGHT-BACKEND
+## BOOK-FLIGHT-FRONTEND
-> BOOK-FLIGHT-backEND to is a RESTful API that allows users to book a flight.
+> BOOK-FLIGHT-FRONTEND allows users to signup/login to reserve and book a flight.

 ![image](https://user-images.githubusercontent.com/78906545/181632616-d89e686f-7cb5-4089-a4df-cc85c344ca7a.png)